yourGrand/inst_hashtag_scraper/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This project is intended for educational and personal use only.
-Scraping data from websites without permission may violate their terms of service.
-Use this script responsibly and at your own risk.

 ## Acknowledgments